-Provider: An institution or entity that receives funding to provide Ryan White services.
-This includes a group of practitioners, clinic, or other institution that provide Ryan White services and the agency at which services are provided.
+Provider: An institution or entity that receives funding to provide Ryan White, EHE, and/or HOPWA services.
+This includes a group of practitioners, clinic, or other institution that are funded to provide Ryan White, EHE, and/or HOPWA services and the agency at which services are provided.

-Qualifying for a service: Based on HRSA and/or HOPWA eligibility and Planning Council determined requirements (for example, proof of disability for Food Bank, income less than 300% of Federal Poverty Level for Mental Health Services), providers are responsible for ensuring that services provided adhere to qualifying requirements.
+Qualifying for a service: Based on Ryan White, EHE, and/or HOPWA eligibility and Planning Council determined requirements (for example, , income less than 150% of Federal Poverty Level for Ryan White funded Medical Transportation Services), providers are responsible for ensuring that services provided adhere to qualifying requirements.